Kris-B/ngy2/quick-start/index.md

 #### 1. Get the script
-In this example, we'll use the [CDN](https://cdnjs.com/libraries/nanogallery) version
+In this example, we'll use the [CDN](https://cdnjs.com/libraries/nanogallery) version.
-But you can also get the script from:
+You can also get the script from:
 - [Github](https://github.com/Kris-B/nanoGALLERY/archive/v5.9.1.zip)
 - npmjs: ```npm install nanogallery```